manoj-mj2001/Country-Flags/README.md

+**Future Core Innovations Task**

-## Country Flags - Frontendmentor.com Task
+## Country Flags

 ### Project Overview:

 This project is a responsive webpage that displays information about various countries, including their flags, names, populations, regions, and capitals.
 The application features a dynamic design that allows users to switch between dark and light modes seamlessly.
-It is built using Bootstrap, HTML, CSS, and JavaScript.
+It is built using Bootstrap, HTML, CSS, API and JavaScript.

 ### Features: